 We had wonderful time in Taiwan and I want to visit Taiwan again.
-I write information or my impression about Taiwan here.
+I will write information and my impressions about Taiwan here.
 I hope it will help who plans to visit Taiwan.

 In the first half of our tour, we battled the hot and humid climate.
-After plum rainy season started the temperature decrease and became more comfortable.
+After plum rainy season started the temperature decreased and became more comfortable.

 I think Taiwan is one of the safest regions in the world.
 Especially in rural areas.

-As same as Japan, Railway transportation is convenient.
-We didn’t have to wait so long to get on trains and transfer.
+As in Japan, Railway transportation is convenient.
+We didn’t have to wait long to catch trains or transfer.
 However there are many kinds of cars and seats, and it is a little bit difficult for people who don’t speak Chinese.

-We got on long-distance trains and there were some venders walking from cars to cars.
-We can buy hot lunch boxes, sweets and drinks.
+We got on long-distance trains and there were some venders walking from car to car.
+We could buy hot lunch boxes, sweets and drinks.
 (In Japan we can buy lunch boxes too but they are usually cold due to sanitary regulations.
 However they NEVER sold any alcohol.
-It is the biggest difference points from Japan. ( In Japan passengers enjoy drinking on the cars.)
+It is the biggest difference from Japan. ( In Japan passengers enjoy drinking on the cars.)
 I think Taiwanese don’t drink too much.(Is it true?)

-We enjoyed food in anywhere in Taiwan.
+We enjoyed food in everywhere in Taiwan.
 All cuisine is cheap, delicious and healthy.
-They taste mild taste and there are various ingredient including vegetables, tofu and fish.
+The taste is mild, not spicy and there are various ingredients including vegetables, tofu and fish.